powsybl/powsybl.github.io/docs/iidm/model/threeWindingsTransformer.md

 | Leg1 | `ThreeWindingsTransformer.Leg1` | yes | - | The leg at the primary side |
 | Leg2 | `ThreeWindingsTransformer.Leg2or3` | yes | - | The leg at the secondary side |
 | Leg3 | `ThreeWindingsTransformer.Leg2or3` | yes | - | The leg at the tertiary side |

+Three windings transformers can also have [current limits](currentLimits.md) defined for each leg.

 ## Leg1
 `ThreeWindingsTransformer.Leg1` is a nested interface used to model the primary side of a three windings power transformer.